MMTSA: Multimodal Temporal Segment Attention Network for Efficient Human Activity Recognition: Method

+where ${S_{i-1}} \leq {i}$ $ \textless{i+K-1} \leq {S_i}$.
+We define $G(S_i)$ to be a slice of the IMU data on segment $i$.
+For multi-axis sensors, random segment sampling is performed simultaneously on multiple channels.
+We explore the effect of the slice length on the performance of the model (Section \ref{ablation}), and experiments show that a slice size of 2s is the optimal setting.
+This finding can effectively guide strategies for the sparse sampling of IMU data.

-\subsection{Inter-segment and modality Attention Mechanism}
+\subsection{Inter-segment and Modality Attention Mechanism}

+The attention mechanism proposed in the Transformer \cite{vaswani2017attention} has been widely applied in multimodal fusion, demonstrating significant advantages.
+In the context of multimodal fusion, different modalities often contain rich information, and the attention mechanism effectively enables interaction and integration of this information \cite{lu2019vilbert, islam2020hamlet}.
+However, the dot-product attention mechanism in the Transformer is inefficient due to its quadratic time complexity concerning the sequence length \cite{reformer, fastformer}.
+Fastformer \cite{fastformer} introduced additive attention, which is much more efficient than many existing Transformer models and can achieve comparable long-text modeling performance.

-To fuse features of different modal data in each segment and extract more spatiotemporal information in multimodal training, we propose an additive attention-based inter-segment modality fusion mechanism in MMTSA, which is effective and efficient.
-We first concatenate the features of different modalities in each segment by:
+Inspired by Fastformer, we propose an efficient additive attention-based inter-segment modality fusion mechanism in MMTSA, shown in Fig. \ref{fig:atten}, to fuse features of different modal data in each segment and extract more spatiotemporal information in multimodal training.